canonical/observability/decision-records/2025-03-20--node-exporter-otelcol-adr.md

 ```

 > *We recommend rebooting the system after toggling the experimental.parallel-instances flag state to avoid potential namespace problems with snap applications that have already been run*

+#### Ports management

+By default `node-exporter` exports host metrics in the port `9100` and `otelcol` exports several ports as well.
+In order to support [parallel installs](https://snapcraft.io/docs/parallel-installs) we should add a config option to the snaps so we can [arbitrary change the ports number](https://stackoverflow.com/a/57215681) `node-exporter` and `otelcol` uses.

+This way we could potentially install the same snap several times in the same `host`.

 #### Parallel installation of snaps